eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/AdvanceExamples/8_QR_Code_Scanner.md

 ## **Project Introduction**
-This project connects an external USB camera on the blank board to detect QR codes and display the recognition results in real-time on the screen.
+This project connects an external USB camera on the UNIHIKER to detect QR codes and display the recognition results in real-time on the screen.

-To control a USB camera using the UNIHIKER, we can use the cap = cv2.VideoCapture(0) method from the OpenCV library in Python.
-This will allow us to access and control the camera through the side interface of the board, which is connected to a microcontroller responsible for controlling onboard components and GPIO.
+To control a USB camera using the UNIHIKER, we can use the VideoCapture() method from the OpenCV library in Python.
+This will allow us to access and control the camera through the side interface of the board.

-To control the DIY Camera and shoot a video, we can use the cap.read() and cv2.imshow() methods from the OpenCV library in Python.
+To control the DIY Camera and shoot a video, we can use the read() and imshow() methods from the OpenCV library in Python.
 This will allow us to read the video stream from the camera and display it on the UNIHIKER board's screen.
 You can explore different functionalities and parameters of the OpenCV library to customize your QR Code Scanner.

 ![20240801_215321[00h00m00s-00h00m06s].gif](img/8_QR_Code_Scanner/1722520579761-9323c717-8d22-434a-a1dd-ec9de7e3ea6f.gif){width=400， style="display:block;margin: 0 auto"}